 The program is free and participating students are not required to apply to the Peace Corps, nor is acceptance into Peace Corps guaranteed.
-However, successful completion of the SMU PC Prep Program will distinguish participants during the competitive application process for service, employment, or graduate studies.
+However, successful completion of the Saint Martin's PC Prep Program will distinguish participants during the competitive application process for service, employment or graduate studies.

 For more information please download the Saint Martin's University Peace Corps Prep Student Guide.
-You can also contact the Peace Corps Prep Coordinator in the Study Abroad Office or the talk with the Career Center.
+You can also contact Alyssa Nastasi, the peace corps prep coordinator, at firstname.lastname@example.org, or other staff in the Career Center.

-If you are interested, please meet with the PCP Program Coordinator; a plan can be made in conjunction with your academic advisor and Career Development staff.
+If you are interested, please contact Alyssa Nastasi, the PCP Program coordinator, at email@example.com; a plan can be made in conjunction with your academic advisor and other Career Center staff.

-- Learn about Peace Corps & contact with the Program Coordinator.
-Complete a draft for your course of study by November 15th.
-The PCP Coordinator will be happy to provide feedback on drafts.
+- Learn about Peace Corps and contact with the program coordinator.
+Complete a draft for your course of study.
+The PCP coordinator will be happy to provide feedback on drafts.

 - Turn in Peace Corps Prep application